stathissideris/www.clojurestacks.com/_posts/2018-05-05-a-call-for-clojure-stacks.md

 - Final remarks

 It's a lot to ask, and not every organization will be OK with sharing all the details, so share as much as you can.
+Descriptions of "failed" stacks may also be useful.
 Contributions are super-welcome in markdown by pull request to
 [this repo](https://github.com/stathissideris/www.clojurestacks.com).